starostka/02476-mlops/reports/README.md

 >
 > Answer:

---- MORE HERE.Code quality and format concepts matter in larger projects because they help to ensure that the code is maintainable, readable, and efficient.
+We did use flake8 in our project to format the code and we also used pipreqs once in the begining for our requiremnets file but as the project kept going we update it manually.
+Code quality and format concepts matter in larger projects because they help to ensure that the code is maintainable, readable, and efficient.
 Maintainable code is easy to understand, modify, and debug, which is essential for large projects that are likely to have multiple developers working on them.
-Overall, maintaining good code quality and format can help to save time and resources, reduce bugs and errors, and improve the overall performance and reliability of the project. ---
+Overall, maintaining good code quality and format can help to save time and resources, reduce bugs and errors, and improve the overall performance and reliability of the project.

 ## Version control